Join the Effort to Safeguard Plane Trees in the UK: Help Monitor Canker Stain Disease

 BGCI

-Seeking additional UK locations to monitor the Canker Stain of Plane, to enhance early warning effort & preparedness for this serious fungal disease.
+We are seeking gardens across the UK to help us monitor the Canker Stain of Plane, contributing to an early warning system & enhancing preparedness for this serious fungal disease

-In collaboration with Forest Research, BGCI’s International Plant Sentinel Network (IPSN) is working with Botanic Gardens and other plant collection organisations in the UK to survey for Canker stain of Plane (Ceratocystis platani).
-Although this fungal disease is not currently present in the UK, it has been progressively spreading north from Italy and Southern France (now recorded in Paris and Nantes) and could potentially harm London plane trees (see distribution map here).
+In collaboration with Forest Research, BGCI’s International Plant Sentinel Network (IPSN) is working with botanic gardens and plant collection organisations across the UK to monitor Canker Stain of Plane (Ceratocystis platani).
+While this destructive fungal disease has not yet reached the UK, it has been rapidly spreading from Southern France and Italy, threatening the health of the iconic London plane trees.

 Become a Member